Storage options for applications in Azure Kubernetes Service (AKS)

-- ConfigMaps are stored within a given namespace and can only be accessed by pods within the same namespace.
+- ConfigMaps are stored within a given namespace and are only accessed by pods within the same namespace.

 Volumes defined and created as part of the pod lifecycle only exist until you delete the pod.
 Pods often expect their storage to remain if a pod is rescheduled on a different host during a maintenance event, especially in StatefulSets.
 A persistent volume (PV) is a storage resource created and managed by the Kubernetes API that can exist beyond the lifetime of an individual pod.

-A PersistentVolume can be statically created by a cluster administrator, or dynamically created by the Kubernetes API server.
-If a pod is scheduled and requests currently unavailable storage, Kubernetes can create the underlying Azure Disk or Files storage and attach it to the pod.
+A cluster administrator can statically create a PersistentVolume, or the volume is created dynamically by the Kubernetes API server.
+If a pod is scheduled and requests currently unavailable storage, Kubernetes can create the underlying Azure Disk or File storage and attach it to the pod.
 Dynamic provisioning uses a StorageClass to identify what type of Azure storage needs to be created.

 Persistent volumes can't be shared by Windows and Linux pods due to differences in file system support between the two operating systems.

 To define different tiers of storage, such as Premium and Standard, you can create a StorageClass.

 The StorageClass also defines the reclaimPolicy.
 When you delete the persistent volume, the reclaimPolicy controls the behavior of the underlying Azure storage resource.
 The underlying storage resource can either be deleted or kept for use with a future pod.

 For clusters using the Container Storage Interface (CSI) drivers the following extra